LVT 1620 FAQ

 Create your files using the Adobe RGB 1998 profile, color correct and then save the file as an 8 bit RGB TIFFs (IBM Tiff format).

-No Profiles Embedded.
+The Tiffs must be flattened, no alpha channels with No Profiles Embedded.
 If a profile is embedded the LVT will reject the file.

 Please take this into consideration when creating your file.
 Please use the table below.
-Exact 4x5" or 5x7” output requires 8x10" film.

 Also indicate either a white or black background if the size of the image does not come to the edge.